-24For instance, we observed some decisions to sell conditional on a white signal, but not to trade conditional on a blue signal, which can only be interpreted as a mistake since a white signal always conveys more positive information about the asset value than a blue one.
+24. For instance, we observed some decisions to sell conditional on a white signal, but not to trade conditional on a blue signal, which can only be interpreted as a mistake because a white signal always conveys more positive information about the asset value than a blue one.

-$^{^{25}}$ Note that the results in Table 1 overweigh decisions taken in the first periods (when all subjects take a decision) with respect to those taken at later periods (when fewer subjects do so).
-This implies that the results overweigh decisions taken when the trade imbalance is 0 with respect to those taken when the trade imbalance is high.
-In the following analysis, we will control for this, by studying the decisions taken conditional on a given level of the trade imbalance.
+25. Note that the results in Table 1 overweigh decisions taken in the first periods (when all subjects take a decision) with respect to those taken at later periods (when fewer subjects do so).
+This implies that the results overweigh decisions taken when the trade imbalance is 0 with respect to those taken when the trade imbalance is in the following analysis, we will control for this, by studying the decisions taken conditional on a given level of the trade imbalance.

-Absolute Value Cascade Herd Contrarian
+Absolute value of the trade imbalance Cascade trading (%) Herd behavior (%) Contrarian behavior (%)

-of the Trade Imbalance Trading Behavior Behavior

-0 5.8% .
+0 5.8

-1 18.5% 5.7% 12.9%

-2 42.7% 16.1% 26.6%

-3 54.3% 23.9% 30.4%

-≥ 4 62.5% 21.9% 40.6%
+1 18.5 5.7 12.9

+2 42.7 16.1 26.6

+3 54.3 23.9 30.4

+$\geq 4$ 62.5 21.9 40.6

-Table 2: Cascade trading behavior in Treatment I.
+TABLE 2.
+Cascade trading behavior in Treatment I.